proxima-one/plonky2/starky2/src/starky2lib/idx_keyed_trie/ACHITECTURE.md

 		* tag (1 cell): `0x01`
 		* plen (1 cell): the length of the "compressed path" for the leaf node, without the hex-prefix.
 		* path (6 cells): the "compressed path" for the leaf node, without the hex-prefix.
+		* val_idx (1 cell): index into the value memory of the corresponding leaf value

 ### Potential improvements